 Apple Shaped Body

-Apple shaped is when you carry your weight in the middle so you probably have a belly that you’d prefer not to display.
-Since I know that a lot of women think they have an issue, but it’s really not that bad, I’m going to start with the least dramatic and move on from there.
+Since I know that a lot of women think they have an issue, but it’s really not that bad, I’m going to start with the less dramatic options and move on from there.

 It’s obvious how that works.
 I actually own the top above and wear it with jeans!
 Nothing like multi-tasking swimwear right?
 And there’s no seeing any sign of belly under that fabric.

-These used to be for old ladies but designers have ramped them up this season and now they’re pretty elegant, don’t ya think (we can thank Taylor Swift for that)?
-Finally, you may want to check out a swimsuit with a high waist and a bit of gathering like this High Waist Tankini:
+These used to be for old ladies but designers have ramped them up this season and now they’re pretty elegant, don’t ya think?

 Let’s start with what you should steer clear of when finding a swimsuit for a curvy body: